AnthonyPAlicea/anthonyalicea/portfolio/ux-trainers.md

 An international nonprofit organization relied on software used across many countries, and volunteer software teams located around the world.
 Volunteers available often had no UX background.

-As the chief UX strategist and educator, I needed to grow a research team from scratch and grow a team of designers embedded in product teams while they were learning.
+As the person responsible for UX strategy and education across many product teams, I needed to grow a research team from scratch and grow a team of designers embedded in product teams while they were learning.

 The challenge wasn't just "how do I train people in UX."
 It was: how do I build a system that keeps producing capable UX practitioners out of a wide selection of transient volunteers after I step back?